JACK Audio Connection Kit (JACK) Client for Python

 Once you have installed the above-mentioned dependencies, you can use pip to download and install the latest release with a single command:

-pip install JACK-Client --user
+python3 -m pip install JACK-Client --user

 If you want to install it system-wide for all users (assuming you have the necessary rights), you can just drop the --user option.
 If you have installed the module already, you can use the --upgrade flag to get the newest release.

 To un-install, use:

-pip uninstall JACK-Client
+python3 -m pip uninstall JACK-Client

 First, import the module: